Skip to content

 Args:

-input_ (FileLike): The input object to be opened.
+input_ (FileLike): The input/output object to be opened.

 Returns:

-BinaryIO: A binary stream to the input object.
+BinaryIO: A binary stream to/from the input object.

 Raises:

-ValueError: If the input is required but not provided.
+ValueError: If the input is required but not provided, or invalid mode.

 InputNotFoundError: If the input file is not found and should not be skipped.